Special Weather Statement issued for Interior York by NWS - News Break

 Special Weather Statement issued for Interior York by NWS

-Effective: 2021-07-23 12:55:00 EDT Expires: 2021-07-23 14:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Interior York AN AREA OF STRONG THUNDERSTORMS WILL AFFECT NORTHWESTERN YORK NORTHWESTERN STRAFFORD...NORTHEASTERN BELKNAP AND SOUTHERN CARROLL COUNTIES At 152 PM EDT, strong thunderstorms were clustered near Ossipee, moving southeast at 20 mph.
-Winds in excess of 40 mph and half inch hail are possible with these storms.
-Locations impacted include Ossipee, Moultonborough, Meredith, Alton, Gilmanton, Effingham, Wolfeboro, Tamworth, Sandwich, Gilford, Madison, Acton, Freedom, Brookfield, Wakefield, Parsonsfield, Tuftonboro, Newfield, Shapleigh and Middleton.
+Effective: 2021-07-23 12:35:00 EDT Expires: 2021-07-23 13:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Interior York AN AREA OF STRONG THUNDERSTORMS WILL AFFECT NORTHWESTERN YORK NORTH CENTRAL STRAFFORD AND SOUTHEASTERN CARROLL COUNTIES At 1237 PM EDT, strong thunderstorms were clustered near Effingham, or near Ossipee, moving southeast at 15 mph.
+Winds in excess of 40 mph and penny size hail are possible with these storms.
+Locations impacted include Alfred, Ossipee, Effingham, Cornish, Waterboro, Wolfeboro, Limerick, Acton, Freedom, Brookfield, Wakefield, Parsonsfield, Newfield, Shapleigh, Porter, Middleton and Milton.
 If outdoors, consider seeking shelter inside a building.alerts.weather.gov

 Comments / 0